aman-kadakuntla/CountingSort/README.md

       d. update the val in the result array at index indx
 9. Finally, we get the sorted array.

-Note: This implementation is applicable for array containing only positive numbers.
+Note: This implementation is applicable for an array containing only positive numbers.